stat6250-w18/course-questions-wiki/week-09/README.md

 [Course Textbook Chapter 14, Problem 2]
 Question(pcheng14-stat6250):What is the number of iterations determined by?
-Answer(pcheng14-stat6250): It is DO statement's stop value.
+Answer(pcheng14-stat6250):It is DO statement's stop value.

 [Course Textbook Chapter 14, Problem 3]
 Question(pcheng14-stat6250):When should we Use a DO loop to perform repetitive calculations?
-Answer(pcheng14-stat6250): Depneds on the question, for example, we can use a DO loop to perform repetitive calculations starting at 1 and looping 15 times.
+Answer(pcheng14-stat6250):Depneds on the question, for example, we can use a DO loop to perform repetitive calculations starting at 1 and looping 15 times.